NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 vertical shift of about 15 meters for unknown reasons, even though the intersection error maps are very similar.
 Nothing in the sensor manual or camera metadata suggests the cause of this.
 The ``pc_align`` tool can be used to reduce this discrepancy.
-The the mean absolute difference of the (full-image extent) aligned DEMs is about 0.17 meters.
+The mean absolute difference of the (full-image extent) aligned DEMs is about 0.17 meters.